• LANGUAGE

 For children, the loss of a baby tooth signifies a rite of passage, rewarded handsomely by the Tooth Fairy in the form of some coins tucked underneath a pillow.
 For adults, the loss of a tooth doesn’t quite hold the same charm.
 As a matter of fact it can be a serious dental health concern.

 Tooth loss is often caused by tooth decay or trauma.
 Although it can be corrected with restorative options like dental implants, bridges and dentures, a large number of people forego treatment and simply live with the loss.
 (The American College of Prosthodontists estimates that 120 million Americans are missing at least one tooth.)
 If you don’t have dental insurance, the cost of dental implants or other restorations may be enough to dissuade you from replacing a missing tooth.
 Especially if it’s a molar hidden out of sight of your smile line.
+The reality is that not replacing one or more lost tooth could be detrimental to the health and functionality of your smile.
+By failing to replace a tooth, you could leave yourself at risk of developing additional, more costly problems that may interfere with your everyday life.

 HERE ARE 6 DENTAL CONSEQUENCES ASSOCIATED WITH NOT REPLACING MISSING TEETH: